RITlug/teleirc/docs/quick-install.rst

 Quick install
 #############

-This is a quick installation guide for an administrator to configure and deploy Teleirc.
+This is a quick installation guide for an administrator to configure and deploy TeleIRC.
-Teleirc configuration is divided into these steps:
+TeleIRC configuration is divided into these steps:

 #.
 Create a Telegram bot
 #.
 Configure IRC channel
 #.
-Configure and run Teleirc
+Configure and run TeleIRC

 *********************
 Create a Telegram bot
 *********************

-.. note:: Teleirc **DOES NOT** support channels, only groups.
+.. note:: TeleIRC **DOES NOT** support channels, only groups.
           Read more about channels vs groups `here <https://telegram.org/faq#q-what-39s-the-difference-between-groups-supergroups-and-channel>`_.

 Create a new Telegram bot to act as a bridge from the Telegram side.